HarrisonHall/pyllustrate/README.md

 * ```-c x y``` or ```-change x y``` will morph character x in the image text file into character y in the image text file permanently before compiling the image.

 ## Current Issues and Development
-As of now there are only 2 palettes, however any user can add more by following the format inside.
+As of now there are only a few palettes, however any user can add more by following the format inside.
 All characters can work in the image if specified in the pixel's plain-text file.
 More examples and palettes will be added as the tools in the program are expanded to fit my needs.

+Fun fact: My profile picture was made using this program.